 Personal stories

 Everyone is responsible under UK law for paying the correct amount of tax.
-Even if you’ve appointed someone else to deal with your affairs and are given bad advice.
+Even if you appoint someone else to deal with your affairs and are given bad advice.
 If you are found using a tax avoidance scheme, you’ll have to pay the tax that is legally due, plus interest.
 And you may have to pay a penalty.
 Unfortunately, this is all on top of any fees you’ve already paid the person who sold you the scheme.

 Tanya’s story